 Why it’s so dificult to lose weight with low thyroid?

 Thyroid plays huge role in how your body uses energy and how your organs function.
 If your thyroid is underactive, your metabolism will be sluggish too.
 It means you will be burning fat and energy much slower no matter how much you eat or exercise.
+Moreover, if you are stressed, you will encourage to store even more fat because of high levels of cortisol.

 How to lose weight with hypothyroidism?